When It’s Time to Say “Yes” to a Logo Design Company

 If you didn’t use Microsoft Word to create your logo, first off props to you, but there are a few other things that you need to consider regarding your logo and whether it may be time for a logo redesign with the pros at your local logo design company.
 We’ve outlined these below for you.
 If you can’t confidently check ’em all off, it may be time to get together a game plan.

 Hey, I know what you’re thinking.
-You’re probably engaging in some self-talk to the tune of, “I do not have to keep up with the latest and greatest.
+You’re probably thinking something to the tune of, “I do not have to keep up with the latest and greatest.
 My service alone sets me apart.”

 Am I right?